 Go for block colours in your chosen colour palette that you can mix and match, and you can throw in patterns, glitz or some glamour with a feature piece or accessories.

-Make sure you’re choosing lightweight materials that don’t crease, suit the temperature of your destination and that you can hand wash if you need to.
+Make sure you’re choosing lightweight materials that don’t crease, suit the temperature of your destination and that you can wash easily and dry quickly.

 11. Wash things when you’re there